jmersonuo/jmersonuo.github.io/Activities/Opioid-Tutorial/01-Studio-Tutorial.md

 In the Mapbox Studio style editor, you can assign a color to each state based on its population density.
 Click the Style link in the opioid layer.
 Next, click **Style across data range**.

-Under *Choose a numeric data field to interpolate over a range*, select overdose_rate since you want to style each state according to its age-adjusted overdose rate for 2017.
+Under *Choose a numeric data field to interpolate over a range*, select **Rate** since you want to style each state according to its age-adjusted overdose rate for 2017.

 The rate of change is set to **Linear**.
 Click **Edit** and select **Step** instead.
 Click **Done**.
 Since you have set the rate of change to step, the colors for each range of density between stops will be uniform.